EARLY GIVING FOR ARIZONA GIVES DAY BEGINS MARCH 17

 Arizona Gives Day is an annual giving movement uniting nonprofits, big and small, new and established, to celebrate and increase philanthropy in Arizona through online giving.
 The event helps raise awareness about the critical role Arizona nonprofits play in our communities and inspires people to give generously creating a thriving and stronger Arizona for all.

-• Arizona Gives Day has raised over $13.4 million for nonprofits since 2013.
+• Arizona Gives Day has raised more than $17 million for Arizona nonprofits since 2013.

 • Though Arizona Gives Day only happens once a year, Arizona Gives (AZGives.org) is available for year-round giving.